-Webformix internet service plans consider all of these factors and can be customized to add more upload speed if needed.
+Webformix internet plans consider all of these factors.
+Plans can be customized to add more upload speed if needed.
 There are no data caps, no contracts, and no hidden fees.

 Best Internet Service Plan for Gaming

 When considering what type of internet service plan you need for gaming, it is important to know the different types of games and the different requirements they have.
-As we note above, 5 Mbps or more is enough to download a game from the internet.
-When you play a game that is downloaded, you do not need much download speed, but you do need more upload speed since you want your actions to occur “in real time.”
+As noted above, 5 Mbps or more is enough to download a game from the internet.
+When you play a game that is downloaded, you do not need much download speed.
+You do need more upload speed since you want your actions to occur “in real-time.”

 If you play games that are streamed, it is similar to streaming video!
 That means significantly more bandwidth is used.
 The best internet plan for gamers is going to depend on the type of games.
 You’ll want to think of streamed games as similar to video streaming and be aware that those types of games will leave less bandwidth available for other devices and internet users in your household.

 Streaming video in standard definition (SD) or high definition (HD) takes up about 5 Mbps of download speed per screen.
 That means if two people are streaming video simultaneously, it requires about 10 Mbps, or 15 Mbps for three streams.
 So when you pick your internet plan you must consider if your kids are streaming cartoons while you are streaming Netflix because that would require 10 Mbps instead of 5 Mbps.